Best instant access savings accounts for the over 50s UK 2023

 Are you aged over 50 and looking for an easy access account for your savings?
 Our guide examines how you can choose the best option.

-Instant access savings accounts let you add and withdraw money whenever you want to, without facing any penalties or limits.
-In this guide to instant access savings accounts for the over 50s we look more at what they are, whether they’re worth it, and how to apply for one.
+Instant access savings accounts let you add and withdraw money whenever you want to, without facing any penalties.
+In this guide we look at instant access savings accounts for the over 50s to help you understand what they are, whether they’re worth it, and how to apply for one.

 FSCS logo